We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 Next, the “daOptions” dictionary contains all the DAFoam parameters for primal and adjoint solvers.
 For a full list of input parameters in daOptions, refer to here.

-“DASimpleFoam” is an incompressible solver that uses the SIMPLE algorithm, and it is derived from the OpenFOAM’s built-in solver simpleFoam with modification to compute adjoint derivatives.
+“DASimpleFoam” is an incompressible solver that uses the SIMPLE algorithm, and it is derived from OpenFOAM’s built-in solver simpleFoam with modifications to compute adjoint derivatives.

 The “primalMinResTol” parameter is the residual convergence tolerance for the primal solver (DASimpleFoam).